 Understanding the Euthanasia Process

-The euthanasia process is designed to be a gentle and compassionate experience for both you and your pet.
-Here’s a step-by-step overview of what to expect during your appointment with Dr. Cory.
+The euthanasia process is designed to be a gentle and compassionate experience for both you and your beloved pet.
+Here’s a step-by-step overview of what to expect during your appointment with Dr. Cory:

-Consultation: Dr. Cory will take the time to discuss your pet’s health and answer any questions you may have.
-This is an opportunity for you to share your thoughts and feelings.
+Dr. Cory will take the time to discuss your pet’s condition, answer your questions, and ensure you feel supported and informed.
+This is also a moment to share your thoughts, memories, or concerns about your pet’s comfort and care.

-Euthanasia: Once your pet is calm, Dr. Cory will gently administer the euthanasia solution.
-This step is quick and peaceful, allowing your pet to pass away without discomfort.
+Once your pet is fully relaxed and unaware, Dr. Cory will administer the final medication.
+This step is quick and peaceful, allowing your pet to pass away without pain or fear.

 A Compassionate Farewell